Dealing with a corrupted SD card or pen drive is a tedious task. You spend hours to get back your storage into working conditions but get nothing.

 Sometimes your computer is unable to assign drive letters (like C, D, E) to your storage media.
 Due to this reason, the files on it can’t be accessed.
-To resolve this issue, you can assign the drive letter to your device.
+To resolve this issue, you can assign the drive letter to your storage device manually.

 Here are the simple steps to fix the corrupted pen drive or memory card by assigning a correct drive letter: